-The EC2Config Service runs as a local system and is primarily used during the initial setup.
+The EC2Config Service runs in the local system account and is primarily used during the initial setup.
 EC2Config performs the following tasks when launching your instance:

-- Sets the hostname to the private DNS name - · Generates and sets a random initial password on the administrator's account - Initializes and formats all the drives attached to the instance - · Generates and installs the host certificate for Terminal Services - · Syncs the instance clock with a time server
+- · Sets the hostname to the private DNS name - · Generates and sets a random initial password on the administrator's account - · Initializes and formats all the drives attached to the instance - · Generates and installs the host certificate for Remote Desktop - · Syncs the instance clock with a time server

-After you launch your Windows instance with the initial configuration, you can use the EC2Config Service to change the configuration settings as part of the process of customizing and creating your own AMIs.
-The instances launched from the customized AMI will then be launched with the new configuration.
-The binaries for the EC2Config Service as well as additional tools needed to configure the new Windows AMI are contained in the %ProgramFiles%Amazon directory on 32-bit instances and in the %ProgramFiles(x86)%Amazon directory on 64-bit instances.
+After you launch your Windows instance with its initial configuration, you can use the EC2Config Service to change the configuration settings as part of the process of customizing and creating your own AMIs.
+Instances launched from your customized AMI are launched with the new configuration.
+The binaries for the EC2Config Service, as well as additional tools needed to configure the new Windows AMI, are contained in the %ProgramFiles%\Amazon (32-bit instances) or %ProgramFiles(x86)%\Amazon (64-bit instances) directory.
 For more information, see Creating Your Own Windows AMI (p.
-53).
+62).